Learning To Play Cello:

 From Virtual Sheet Music

-Taking a break from lessons for absolute beginner, delving into a bit of
+Taking a break from practice for absolute beginners and delving into a bit of

-A recommended video somewhere along the line included the making of a
+A recommended video somewhere along the way included the making of a

 violin.
 It might also be suitable as “ASMR” for strings-geeks,